frebbles/fitinttimer/README.md

-=Fitness interval timer for timing interval workouts on screen/mobile device.
+# Fitness interval timer for timing interval workouts on screen/mobile device.

-Author Farran Rebbeck
+Author Farran Rebbeck and
 Adapted from code by Billy Brown @ codepen.
 Pen created at CodePen.io.
 You can find this one at http://codepen.io/_Billy_Brown/pen/dbJeh.